-Please note that browsing the shelves is not possible at the moment or

-  during Tier 4 restrictions.
-In all other tiers browsing the bookshelves

-  is permitted if you have booked a seat in advance.
-See the Seat Booking

-  guide for more information.
-Please note that access to the bookshelves

-  will not be permitted without an advance seat booking.
+Please note that browsing the shelves is not possible during Tier 4 restrictions.
+In all other tiers browsing the bookshelves is permitted if you have booked a seat in advance.
+See the Seat Booking guide for more information.
+Please note that access to the bookshelves will not be permitted without an advance seat booking.

 Click and Collect

 We recommend that students use the Postal Loan or Digitisation service and do not travel to the campus unnecessarily.
 Please use Click and Collect only if you live near the campus or are attending classes.

 You can access physical books from the library using

 our Click & Collect service.
 Please place your requests in plenty of time as we expect

 high-demand for this service.
 There is a very small team working on campus and we’re sorry but we cannot provide a same-day collection service.

 Go to LibrarySearch, log in with your RGU

 user ID and password and search for the book you wish to borrow.
 Make sure you select the

 correct edition if there are several options.
 Click on the Title of the book and then